 Joints occur where two bones come together and are connected by muscles and ligaments.
 Joints also contain cartilage which helps distribute force and allow for smooth gliding when we move.
 Some joints, like our knees and elbows, operate like a hinge.
 Others, like our hips and shoulders, allow for more complicated movement and rotation.

 We may not think about our joints until there is a problem.
 Arthritis, repetitive stress injuries, and tendonitis are just some of the conditions that might cause us to pay attention.
 Building and maintaining healthy joints now can help you stay active and prevent problems in the future.

 One of the most effective ways to support your joints is to increase the strength of the muscles that surround them.
 Stronger muscles help absorb the forces that impact joints and cause strain.
 Muscles that work well may protect joints from excess wear.
 There is also evidence to support that strength training can relieve symptoms like joint swelling, pain, and stiffness, improving the function of joints with mild to moderate arthritis.

 Exercises that include body weight, resistance fitness cables, or weight lifting will all serve to strengthen your muscles.
 To get the most benefit, aim to complete your strengthening routine two to three times a week for 30 minutes each time.
 Make sure exercises are done with correct form, reducing resistance or weight if needed.
 Finally, include a warm-up and cool down and don’t forget to stretch all major muscle groups.

-Strengthening Routine – No Gym Needed
+Strengthening Routine for Stronger Joints – No Gym Needed